 Delicious braised lamb shanks are a complete takeout fake-out type of meal!
 Tender braised lamb can be served with couscous, rice or even quinoa.

 Today I’m guest posting for my friend Brandy over at Nutmeg Nanny.
 Brandy has been such a good friend to me.
-When she asked if I would guest post for her while she was on vacation, I jumped at the opportunity to not only help her out, but also to share a great recipe with her wonderful readers.
+When she asked if I would guest post for her while she was on vacation, I jumped at the opportunity to not only help her out, but also to share this great recipe with her wonderful readers.

 You can check out the recipe below or head on over to her site and read the full post about these fall-off-the-bone lamb shanks.

 Try braised lamb shanks out, they are delicious and not at all difficult to make!
-They aren’t an exact flavor twin of the lamb shanks from our favorite restaurant, but they are fall off the bone tender and have really great flavor.
+They aren’t an exact flavor twin of the lamb shanks from our favorite restaurant, but they are fall-off-the-bone tender and have really great flavor.
 My husband said that he might even like them better (!) than the restaurant version.

 About braised lamb shanks

 The process is pretty simple and most of the cooking time is hands off.